systemslab/popper-paper/paper/paper.md

   * Captures validation criteria in an explicit manner so that subjective evaluation of results of a re-execution is minimized.
-  * Results in experiments that are amenable to improvement and allows easy collaboration, as well as making it easier to build upon existing work.
+  * Results in experiments that are amenable to improvement and allows easy collaboration; makes it easier to build upon existing work.

 # A DevOps Approach to Conducting Experiments {#sec:popper}

-The DevOps toolkit is amenable to organize all artifacts associated with an academic article.
-Version control, package management, multi-node orchestration, bare-metal-as-a-service, dataset management, data analysis and visualization, performance monitoring, continuous integration; each of these categories has a corresponding open source software (OSS) project that is mature, well documented and that is easy to use (see @Fig:devops-approach for examples).
-The goal for _Popper_ is to give researchers a common framework to systematically about how to structure all the dependencies and generated artifacts associated with an experiment by making use of these DevOps tools.
+The core idea behind Popper is to borrow from the DevOps movement the idea of treating every component as an immutable piece of information [@wiggins_twelvefactor_2011] and provide references to scripts and components for the creation, execution and validation of experiments (in a systematic way) rather than leaving to the reader the daunting task of inferring how binaries and experiments were generated or configured.
+Version control, package management, multi-node orchestration, bare-metal-as-a-service, dataset management, data analysis and visualization, performance monitoring, continuous integration; each of these categories of the DevOps toolkit has a corresponding open source software (OSS) project that is mature, well documented and that is easy to use (see @Fig:devops-approach for examples).
+The goal for _Popper_ is to give researchers a common framework to systematically reason about how to structure all the dependencies and generated artifacts associated with an experiment by making use of these DevOps tools.
 The convention provides the following unique features:

  1. Provides a methodology (or experiment protocol) for generating self-contained experiments.